AlexAsplund/alexasplund.github.io/_posts/2018-11-18-Controlling Guest access to Office365 with MS Graph and Powershell.md

 ```

-## Allowing guest invite on a room
+## Allowing guest invite for a room
 This is easy, get the GUID of the group you want to set and:

 ```Powershell